coremaze/Plasma-Writeup/README.md

 Then, it appends your machine id to another array.
 It was confusing in its implementation for me, but at runtime, I could see that this `UNKNOWN?` chunk actually fills var1 with your serial.
 This concatenates your serial with your machine id.
 Once this concatenated string is created, it encrypts it using the new key, dumps it as hex, and sends it to x86 code to be used as a parameter for the server.

+### Accomplishment

-Now we know everything we need to know in order to reverse this process so that the server can generated encrypted data.
+Now we know everything we need to know in order to reverse this process so that the server can generate encrypted data.

 ![Python 1](Images/Python1.png?raw=true)